DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 # Existing Features

 ## Navigation Menu
    - The navigation menu sits at the top of all pages on the website.
-It contains inter-active links to all pages guiding the user easily throughout the website.
+It contains interactive links to all pages guiding the user easily throughout the website.

    ![mkg north dublin nav bar](/docs/readme-images/navbar.png)